|

 Love can be received from angels about

-any time you ask or
+any time you ask or you can pump it

 straight from the own personal god